Kneesnap/FrogLord/resources/documentation/games/greatquest/entity-descriptions.md

 ```
 <All properties inherited from base actor.>

 # The health configuration for the entity.
+(Optional)
 # These values are arbitrary, but 100 is the standard amount in the base game.
-#
 maxHealth=100
 startHealth=100